snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

     reference types, and support the common cvref categories.
 The wrapper "commutes" with taking references or adding `const`.
-All `capture` classes expose the underlying type via a pointer-like interface, and only `capture_nullable` is nullable.
+All `capture` classes expose the underlying type via a pointer-like interface, and only `capture_indirect` is nullable.
   - `AsyncObject`s are typically owned via `AsyncObjectPtr`, which resembles `co_cleanup_capture`, but with nullability, and necessarily weaker lifetime safety.
-  - You may never pass (without `manual_safe_ref*`, below) references, pointers, reference wrappers, and anything containing them.
-Caveat: Due to C++ limitations, we only introspect a few `std::` containers, and cannot detect aliasing within generic classes.
+  - Safe tasks / closures never take arguments that are references, pointers, reference wrappers, and anything containing them (without the `manual_safe_*` escape hatch, below).
+Caveat: Due to C++ limitations, we only introspect a few `std::` containers, and cannot detect aliasing within generic classes. `FutureLinters.md` could help here.
-  - If the type heuristics are too limiting, but you can prove your usage is safe, wrap a value in `manual_safe_ref*` for a simple escape hatch.
+  - If the type heuristics are too limiting, but you can prove your usage is safe, put your argument in a `manual_safe_*` wrapper for a simple escape hatch.

     **Always** add a comment explaining why it's safe!

 ### Async RAII